sirlordt/memory_guard/DOC.en.md

 All tests passed (73 assertions in 18 test cases)
 ```

 **Important**: These "runtime error" messages are expected and do not indicate actual problems with the code.
-They are generated by the UndefinedBehaviorSanitizer when it detects null pointer dereferences, which is exactly what many of our tests are intentionally doing to verify that MemoryGuard correctly catches these issues.
+They are generated by the UndefinedBehaviorSanitizer when it detects null pointer dereferences, which is exactly what many of our tests are intentionally doing to verify that TryCatchGuard correctly catches these issues.

-The final line "All tests passed" confirms that MemoryGuard is working correctly, successfully catching and handling all the intentional memory access violations.
+The final line "All tests passed" confirms that TryCatchGuard is working correctly, successfully catching and handling all the intentional memory access violations.

 These sanitizers are valuable development tools that help identify potential issues, but they can produce verbose output that might look like errors even when the tests are passing successfully.
-The errors you see are often intentional test cases that verify MemoryGuard's ability to catch and handle memory access violations.
+The errors you see are often intentional test cases that verify TryCatchGuard's ability to catch and handle memory access violations.

 ## Limitations

 - **Nested Try Blocks**: The library fully supports nested try blocks up to 3 levels of nesting, which has been thoroughly tested.
 While deeper nesting levels have not been explicitly tested, the implementation is expected to work correctly with more levels of nesting (with approximately 70% confidence).
 The jump buffer stack mechanism should theoretically handle any number of nesting levels.
 - **Platform Compatibility**: The library is primarily designed for Linux/Unix systems and may not work correctly on all platforms.
-- **Recovery Limitations**: MemoryGuard cannot recover from all types of memory access violations.
+- **Recovery Limitations**: TryCatchGuard cannot recover from all types of memory access violations.
 Some severe memory corruptions may still cause the program to crash.
 - **Signal Handler Conflicts**: The library may conflict with other libraries that install their own SIGSEGV signal handlers.
 The included `modify_catch2.sh` script addresses this for the Catch2 testing framework.
 - **Performance Overhead**: There is a small performance overhead due to the signal handling mechanism, especially in multi-threaded applications.